-If your pond is the only drinking source for wildlife then leave a ball in the water to keep an ice
+If your pond is the only drinking source for wildlife then leave a ball in the water to keep an ice free section near the edge.
 Alternatively melt a hole by holding a pan of hot water on the surface.
 Brush off any fallen snow from the surface of your pond to allow light to reach the water.